ScooterAmerica/Bot/README.txt

 	!api <language> - returns the url for the language entered.
 Currently only searches Java, PHP, Haskell, Python, Perl. search <language><term> - will return the url for the api of the language (one of the above) for the term listed.

+SCORES
+	!scores <league> - will grab the current scores for the games that day for the league specified.
+The leagues set up right now are NHL, NFL, NBA, NCAA Mens Basketball, MLB.
+Working on Soccer in the US and Euro Leagues as well as possibly Golf and
+	NCAA Mens and Womens Volleyball.

 Other Miscellaneous Functions
 	!insult <nickname> - insults the nickname given.
 	!compliment <nickname> - compliments the nickname given.